Fully Onboard SLAM for Distributed Mapping with a Swarm of Nano-Drones

-Previous works on MAVs and UAVs have commonly relied on miniature, conventional \ang{360} LiDAR sensors \cite{jeong2022parsing} or depth stereo camera \cite{zhou2023racer} for mapping purposes.
-In particular, \cite{kumar2017lidar} integrated single-layer LiDAR sensors with inertial measurement units for indoor mapping tasks.
-The platform used is the commercial DJI Phantom 3 drone with an additional desktop-class Intel i5 processor required on-board.
+Previous works on MAVs and UAVs have commonly relied on miniature, conventional \ang{360} LiDAR sensors~\cite{jeong2022parsing} or depth stereo camera~\cite{zhou2023racer} for mapping purposes.
+In particular, the paper \cite{kumar2017lidar} integrates single-layer LiDAR sensors with inertial measurement units for indoor mapping tasks.
+The platform used is the commercial DJI Phantom 3 drone with an additional desktop-class Intel i5 processor required onboard.
 The LiDAR sensor used is \qtyproduct{62 x 62 x 87.5}{\mm} in size and weighs \qty{210}{\g}, while nominally consuming \qty{8.4}{\W} of power.
-Using a similar configuration, \cite{gao20190flying} integrates a multi-layer LiDAR sensor to allow 3D mapping of indoor environments while also relying on a desktop-class Intel i7 processor.
+Despite being effective, the setup in~\cite{kumar2017lidar} is unrealistic for a nano-UAV, as depicted in \ref{fig:drone_swarm}, which features a total power budget below \qty{10}{\watt}.
+Using a similar configuration, the study in \cite{gao20190flying} integrates a multi-layer LiDAR sensor to allow 3D mapping of indoor environments while also relying on a desktop-class Intel i7 processor.
 Although the LiDAR sensor in this case only consumes \qty{8}{\W} of power, its footprint is larger (\qtyproduct{103.3 x 103.3 x 71.7}{\mm}) and weighs \qty{509}{\g}.
-On the other hand, \cite{fang2017robust} leverages an RGBD camera combined with a particle filter for navigating obstructed and visually degraded shipboard environments.
-The platform used is \qtyproduct{58 x 58 x 32}{\cm} in size, carries more than \qty{500}{\g} of instrumentation, and operates on a high-performance octa-core ARM processor.
+On the other hand, authors in \cite{fang2017robust} leverage an RGB-D camera combined with a particle filter for navigating obstructed and visually degraded shipboard environments.
+The used platform is \qtyproduct{58 x 58 x 32}{\cm} in size, carries more than \qty{500}{\g} of instrumentation, and operates on a high-performance octa-core ARM processor.
+Again, the payload requirements and computational demands do not fit this paper's scope.
 SoA mapping strategies are also investigated in the UAV field, as reported in Table~\ref{tab:related}, in terms of sensors, mapping accuracy, swarm size, and power consumed by the computing platforms.
-In \cite{causa2022uav}, Causa \emph{et. all} propose a cooperative mapping strategy based on LiDAR and GNSS, relying on a standard size UAV of \qty{3.6}{\kilo\gram} and off-board processing.
+In~\cite{causa2022uav}, Causa \emph{et al.} propose a cooperative mapping strategy based on LiDAR and Global Navigation Satellite System (GNSS), relying on a standard size UAV of \qty{3.6}{\kilo\gram} and off-board processing.